 Jobs.
-Support city-serving employment areas by providing a mix of minor office, compatible light industrial, and retail-commercial uses.
+Support city-serving employment areas by providing a mix of minor office, compatible light industrial, and retailcommercial uses.

-L1.6.4 Local Shopping Streets.
-Support the success of local shopping streets:
+Local Shopping Streets.
+To support the success of local shopping streets:

-- a) Consider allowing commercial uses to extend around corners onto quieter local streets to encourage continuity; - b) Explore street closures or plazas to enhance adjacent public spaces; - Encourage small storefronts and flexible spaces to provide affordable space for local-serving businesses; - d) Encourage the expansion of local shopping streets to meet demand as population grows - e) Explore opportunities to add compatible light industrial or production uses such as artist studios or maker spaces to provide a greater diversity of uses and neighbourhood vibrancy.
+- a) Consider allowing commercial uses to extend around corners onto quieter local streets to encourage continuity; - b) Explore street closures or plazas to enhance adjacent public spaces; - c) Encourage small storefronts and flexible spaces to provide affordable space for local-serving businesses; - d) Encourage the expansion of local shopping streets to meet demand as population grows; and - e) Explore opportunities to add compatible light industrial or production uses such as artist studios or maker spaces to provide a greater diversity of uses and neighbourhood vibrancy.